veracity/veracity-documentation/sections/vap/admin-tab/manage-users.md

 * Filter each column providing the text to filter by or choosing an option from a dropdown.
 To clear all the filters, select the **Clear** button in the right corner of the row with the filters.
 * Sort the "Name" and "Email" columns by selecting them.

 You can only add Veracity users to a VAP entity.
 However, if you try to add a non-Veracity user, you will be offered an option to invite them to Veracity.
-To get access to the VAP entity, this person needs to accept the invitation and create their Veracity account.
+To get access to the VAP entity, this person needs to accept the invitation and compleet their the Veracity account registration.

 ## To add a user

 To add a user to an entity:
 1. Select the **Add User** button.
 2. Provide the user's email address, and select the **Check Email / User ID** button.
+You can also add a user by it's unique Vracity ID instead of email address.
 3. In the **Grant access to** dropdown, select the entity to which the user should be added.
 4. In the **Roles** dropdown, assign a [role](../user-roles.md) to the user.
 5. Optionally, deselect "Send notification to this user" if you do not want to notify the user that they have been added to an entity in VAP.